Mega-Fi/megafi-docs/docs/hedge/risk-management.md

 # Risk Management

-Understand and control risk in the Risk Layer.
+Understand and control risk in Hedge.
 Learn about position sizing, collateral requirements, liquidations, and automated risk controls that protect your capital.

 ## At a Glance